 Hendrick Motorsports is home to four NASCAR Sprint Cup teams with some of the biggest names in motorsports at the wheel including Jeff Gordon, Jimmie Johnson, Kasey Kahne, and Dale Earnhardt Jr. At this sprawling 100-acre complex, cars and engines are built from the ground up and then rebuilt after every race.
 Forsberg gets a look into the facilities that handle these major builds from the machine shop to the suspension room.

 Check out the official site of Hendrick Motorsports: http://www.hendrickmotorsports.com/

 Connect with Valvoline on Facebook: https://www.facebook.com/valvoline

-What would you want to program into this open source board?
+How many different uses can you think of for this awesome griddle board?
 Let us know in the comments below!

-Got questions or comments about drifting Burke Mountain or what’s under the hood of Tuerck’s new FRS?
-You can hit Ryan up in the comments below or at #Tuerckd on twitter and he just might respond to you in next week’s Burnout Response video!
+Got questions or comments about Tuerck’s trip to New Zealand, competing in the Red Bull Drift Shifters or anything else from this episode of Tuerck’d?
+Hit Ryan up in the comments below or at #Tuerckd on twitter and he just might respond to you in next week’s Burnout Response video!

-What do you think of this big wave session?
-Tell us in the Comments.
+What do you think of this switch shifty flip?
+Tell us in the comments.

 It took years for native NYC skateboarder and surfer Peter Pabon to realize that taking photos was his calling but he's more than made up for lost time shooting under the moniker The Wasted Talent.
 Now Pete is a sought-after documentarian shooting legends and locals alike for The Hundreds and more.
 Learn how he made it happen plus hear the stories behind 5 of his favorite photos including the one Lupe Fiasco still hasn't given him credit on, only on Dose.